Evictions in Nevada

 If you have received a 7 Day Pay or Rent or Quit Notice, you have until the close of business on the 7th day following service of this notice to pay the rent, move, or file an affidavit with the Justice Court to request a hearing.
 You do not count the day you are served.
 You also do not count weekends, holidays, and other days when the court is closed.
 Some courts have 4 day weeks and you do not count the Friday or Monday the court is closed.
 Also, if the seventh day is a weekend or holiday, you then have until the next day the court is open.

 If you paid your rent (including partial payment) or tried to pay your rent in full, you may have a legal defense to eviction.
 The landlord can refuse partial payment.

 Late fees cannot exceed 5% of your monthly or weekly rent and can only be charged for the month the rent is late.

 Under Nevada law, you may withhold rent only if (1) your dwelling has a habitability problem, (2) you have provided written notice to your landlord, (3) your landlord has not fixed this problem or attempted to fix the problem within 14 days, and most important, (4) you must deposit the withheld rent with the court once you file your tenant’s affidavit.
-See the section on habitability problems for further details.

 See our Forms section for sample Tenant’s Affidavits to contest an eviction.